ChrisPortman/logchunk/README.md

 # LogChunk

+## CURRENT STATUS

+I've so far spent a total of 1 day on this between entertaining a 2 year old.
+It's maturity is about on par with that 2 year old but way less cute.

 ## Overview

 Logchunk is an attempt at a perl based alternative to Logstash and similar pieces of software.
 It is meant to be vastly simpler and hopefully more scaleable.